gquere/gquere.github.io/sstic2020_writeup/step6.md

 Putting it all together
 =======================
-I wrote a python script to ivert all steps and bruteforce the random byte for each message.
-Yes, [you can see it](gist).
+I wrote a python script to invert all steps and bruteforce the random byte for each message.
+Yes, [you can see it](https://gist.github.com/gquere/99ca5cb36f8f31225d8353f82fde1c02).
 Yes, it is ugly.

 There are some false positives which are easily removed but here's what it managed to recover:
 ```